xXleowXx/gitlab-charts/doc/development/gitlab-qa/index.md

   via `export EE_LICENSE=$(cat GitLab.gitlab-license)`.
 - `QA_GITHUB_ACCESS_TOKEN`: A string containing a valid GitHub Personal Access Token.
   This will be used to test the GitHub importer.
-For GitLab team members, you can find the access token for the `GitLab QA` user in 1password in the Gitlab-QA vault of 1passoword.
+For GitLab team members, you can find the access token for the `GitLab QA` user in 1password in the GitLab-QA vault of 1password.

 Retrieve the above items, and export them as environment variables.